 Sydney New South Wales, Australia Travel Guide

 Sydney’s culinary landscape is highly multicultural.
-Waves of immigration, especially from Asia and Europe, defined its food traditions.
+Waves of immigration, especially from Asia and Europe, shaped its food traditions.
 Australian cuisine often highlights fresh, high-quality produce, seafood, and a fusion of international flavors.

 Typically served from 7:00 AM to 11:00 AM.
-Cafes specializing in breakfast and brunch are highly sought-after.
+Cafes specializing in breakfast and brunch are very popular.

-A savory pie with minced meat and gravy, often with tomato sauce.
+A flavorful pie with minced meat and gravy, often with tomato sauce.
 A true Australian staple.

 Find at bakeries and convenience stores.